 4.6.1 Main analysis: mixed effects binomial model with logit link

 We will use a mixed effects binomial model with a logit link to estimate the OR.
-We will include fixed effects for period and a fixed effect for intervention exposure.
-The primary analysis will allow for clustering by as a random cluster and random cluster by period effect.
+We will include fixed effects for period as a categorical variable and a fixed effect for intervention exposure.
+The primary analysis will allow for clustering as a random cluster and random cluster by period effect.
 The full model is specified in Equation 1.
 To correct the potential inflation of the type I error rate due to small number of clusters, the Kenward and Roger small sample correction will be used4.
 This model will be fitted using residual pseudo-likelihood estimation based on linearization with subject-specific expansion (RSPL).

 logitPrYbkti=1=μ+βbt+θXbkt+αbk+γbkt  1